logo

 “Don’t worry about it!
 We’ll think of something,” he replied nonchalantly.

 Since I was mad at Greensboro but helpless to change his decision, I was just about to leave Sonya in his hands and go away when another cop ran to us, heavily panting and explaining that Kurvallo’s car had escaped the roadblock and the agents had lost it completely.
-The inspector didn’t comment again, and the entire situation made me think that maybe the DEA chief was really invincible after all, as the yellow press claimed about him.
+The inspector didn’t comment again, and the situation made me think that maybe the DEA chief was really invincible after all, as the yellow press claimed about him.
 Either that or the cops and the FBI were truly and genuinely incompetent!
 After the officer finished his report, he hurriedly walked away, and Greensboro turned his head back to us with the same weird expression as before.

 “Yeah, I know that,” I said.